sunfounder/newton-lab-kit/docs/source/pyproject/py_game_10_second.rst

 #.
 Segment and Digit Codes:

    * ``SEGMENT_CODES``: A list containing the binary codes for displaying digits 0-9 on a 7-segment display.
-   * ``DIGIT_CODES``: Codes to select each digit of the display.
+   * ``digit_pins``: Codes to select each digit of the display.
 Active LOW for common cathode displays.

    .. code-block:: python

+        # 7-segment display segment codes for digits 0-9 (common cathode)
         SEGMENT_CODES = [0x3F,  # 0
                         0x06,  # 1
                         0x5B,  # 2